 Why it Matters:

-Medical guidelines are now emphasizing the patients should only move to take Ibuprofen or muscle relaxants if other conservative options aren’t helping.
+Medical guidelines are now emphasizing that patients should only move to take Ibuprofen or muscle relaxants if other conservative options aren’t helping.
 New research has shown that medications such as acetaminophen are not very good at providing relief, and in many cases, aren’t even as effective as a placebo.

 - The Agency for Health Care Research and Quality recommended spinal adjustments as the only safe, effective, and drugless initial treatment for back pain.